ibm-cloud-docs/Cloudant/api/design_documents.md

 `doc` is the document that is requested by the show function.

-The `req` argument contains additional information about the request.
+The `req` argument includes more information about the request.
 With this argument, you can create show functions that are more dynamic because they're based on additional factors such as query parameters or the user context.

 The `req` argument corresponds to the argument used in a list function.